We're happy to announce that we have launched our cloud load balancers service today.

 As avid outspoken OpenStack contributors and users, it comes as no surprise that our cloud load balancers are powered by OpenStack project Octavia.
 Octavia is a load balancer-as-a-service project that aims to deliver a simple way to create and scale load balancers.
 Being powered by OpenStack, VEXXHOST cloud load balancers can be used to manage traffic on your OpenStack Cloud or be used alongside open source tools such as Kubernetes.

 Cloud load balancers are now available to users via their CloudConsole.
-If you have any questions or inquiries about this new service, please do not hesitate to reach out to at firstname.lastname@example.org.
-We’d love to help you out.
+If you have any questions or inquiries about this new service, please do not hesitate to reach out to email@example.com.
+We'd love to help you out.

 We hope that you're as excited by this new development as we are!
 We are also working on lots of new tools that will be added to our service soon.
 We can't wait to share them with you soon.
 Stay tuned!